-The Zoner Photo Studio interface provides easy access to web albums hosted on Zonerama.
-Thanks to this integration, you can easily and quickly manage web albums straight from inside the program.
+Zoner Photo Studio provides easy access to web albums hosted on Zonerama.
+You can easily and quickly manage web albums straight from inside the program.

-You must log in before using the service the first time.
-To do so, click the Log in button, next to the buttons for switching among modules.
+You must log in using a Zoner Account before using Zonerama for the first time.
+To do so, click the words Not logged in near the top right corner of the program, beneath the "Import," "Manager," etc. buttons.

-Use Publish | Upload to Zonerama to automatically make the Manager display two Browser windows, one for a folder on your computer and another for albums on your Zonerama account.
-When the Zonerama Browser window is active, the Navigator shows lists all your albums.
+Use Publish | Upload to Zonerama to make the Manager display two Browsers, with one showing your current folder on disk, and one showing your Zonerama albums.
+Switching to the Zonerama Browser switches you to the Zonerama section of the Navigator as well.

 To create a new album, use Organize | New Album.
-New albums are set as private, that is, they are not displayed among the public galleries on Zonerama.
-To change this setting, right-click and use Set Privacy.
+New albums are set as hidden, that is, they are not displayed among the public galleries on Zonerama.
+To unhide an album, right-click it and use Set Privacy.